How RenderDoc works¶

 RenderDoc works on very simple operating principles.
 This page outlines the basic idea behind its functioning to give people a better idea of what’s going on.

-We will use D3D11 as an example of a driver for RenderDoc - the driver layer is responsible both for faithfully capturing the logfile’s API usage, as well as then replaying and analysing it later.
+We will use D3D11 as an example of a driver for RenderDoc - the driver layer is responsible both for faithfully capturing the application’s API usage, as well as then replaying and analysing it later.
 Essentially anything built on top of a driver layer can be used agnostically of the API the application in question is using.

 When the driver initialises it will hook into every entry point into the API such that when application uses the API it passes through the driver wrapper.
 In the case of D3D11 this is the